 A guide to some of Michigan's laws can be found here.

 Note: AniMinneapolis has a conduct policy, but it is very vague and does not use the word "harassment" at any point.
 It is a Ryan Køpf con.
+Note: Console Room's policy has some issues; it states that they won't ban an individual from attending the convention if they've only made a credible threat against you.
+They would have to threaten the convention.
+They also state that "settling interpersonal disputes lies solely with the individuals involved" which sounds dismissive of harassment.
 Note: Meta Con is a Ryan Køpf con.

 |Mississ-ippi Comic Con|

 Mississippi Comic Con's policy is basically "be nice."

 A guide to some of Missouri's laws can be found here.

 |Great Falls Gaming Rendezvous|

 Note: Kanpai Con is a Ryan Køpf con.

 Note: SNAFU Con states that a contact number is listed on their schedule or con book; as these things can get lost, it would be best to have them on badges as well, and listed on their site.